 Instead, a handful of well-chosen seasonings create a flavorful broth, making the hearty (dare I say meaty) lentils and filling potatoes inviting to even the most enthusiastic of meat eaters.

 - 2 medium sweet potatoes, chopped (About 16 ounces or 3 cups chopped; I don’t peel, but you may if preferred)

 - 1 cup dry brown lentils

-- 3 (14.5-oz) cans (or 5 cups) chicken broth (use vegetable broth for vegan/vegetarian option; have extra on hand to thin any leftovers)
+- 3 (14.5-oz) cans (or 5 cups) chicken broth (use vegetable broth for vegan/vegetarian option; have extra on hand to thin, if desired)